enjeyisback/imdb-telegram-bot/README.md

 **Cast 🤹**: Elijah Wood, Ian McKellen, Orlando Bloom, Sean Bean, ...

 **Story Line 📖**: A meek Hobbit from the Shire and eight companions set out on a journey to destroy the powerful One Ring and save Middle-earth from the Dark Lord Sauron.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Feel free to customize this `README.md` file further based on your specific needs and details.